achar007/terraform-import/README.md

 ## Notes
 - The import block is only needed for the import operation.
 Remove it after import.
 - The resource block must always be present and should match the actual configuration of your imported resource.
+- If you used `terraform plan --generate-config-out=demo.tf`, move the generated resource block to `main.tf` after review.
 - Review the state file after import to confirm resources are tracked correctly.

 ## References